Alphatrion-star/ACM-tasks/LSTM/Readme.md

 ## 1. Project Overview

 This project builds and evaluates LSTM-based deep learning models to forecast hourly PM2.5 concentrations at a selected monitoring station in Beijing.
 The workflow covers the full forecasting pipeline: loading multisite air quality data, filtering to a single station, transforming the data into a supervised time series format, training baseline and stacked LSTM models, and comparing their performance using regression metrics and visual analysis.
+The corresponding architecture diagrams for the LSTM models are included in this repository alongside the notebook/code.

 The main objective is to predict the next hour’s PM2.5 value based on the previous 24 hours of measurements, providing a proof-of-concept for short-term air quality forecasting using recurrent neural networks.[file:140]